 Our 2016 predictions

 Without further ado, take a look at the latest predictions of our model.
 To view results for other dates, click on the date above the map.
 The explanations are below the map.

-Each state on the map is colored according to the candidate who is a favorite to win it.
+The color of each state on the map shows the candidate who is a favorite to win it.
 The candidate colors are: